samyakmehta/terraform-aws-ecs-cluster-multi-instance/README.md

 # terraform-aws-ecs-cluster

 A Terraform module to create an Amazon Web Services (AWS) EC2 Container Service (ECS) cluster.
+This module is an offshoot from [this module](azavea/terraform-aws-ecs-cluster) where extra feature of enabling multiple types of instances in a cluster is enabled.
+This will allow the task to have more granular placement constraints.

+####NOTE

+Please make sure you have the exact same size lists as that of the `instance_types`.
+If it's smaller that the `instance_types` list, you'll face errors.

 ## Usage